The ultimate guide to the Sóller train in Mallorca

 - Keep in mind that the schedules reduce during the winter months.
 If you’re planning to travel from October to March, make sure to check the timetables before your trip.

-- If you are in the Spanish peninsula and want to travel to Mallorca, you can take the ferry from Barcelona to Mallorca and enjoy your vacation on the island.
+- If you are in the Spanish peninsula and want to travel to Mallorca, you can take the Barcelona to Mallorca ferry and enjoy your vacation on the island.
 Alternatively, you can travel from the port of Valencia to Mallorca by ferry.

 The enchanting Lighthouse Capgros in Port de Sóller